penzboti/.config/nvim/readme.md

 - scope.nvim save state (i have no idea what this means now)
 - move similar plugins to one file: commentary & todo; ufo & statuscol
 - unmentioned todo-s ```<leader>ft``` (will be the default if the place for it is present)
+- cpp errors that are not actually errors
 # info
 buffers are set up to function like traditional tabs
 # shada error